 Tomatillo

-They’re difficult to find in areas that don’t have a strong South-American influence, and they’re as easy to grow as tomatoes.
+Tomatillos can be difficult to find in areas that don’t have a strong South-American influence, and they’re quite easy to grow.
 Why not include a few tomatillo plants in your tomato patch?

 Lettuce & Salad Greens